colts70/The-Sematic-Stack/README.md

 provide alternative structured graphs

-DO NOT redefine the topic
+do not redefine the topic

-Root always overrides contradictions.
+The Root always overrides contradictions.

+Mirrors:

+can be independent organizations

+can host richer graphs or alternative views

+remain subordinate to the Root’s definition of the topic and anchors

-7. What SFH / DFH Is NOT
+8. What SFH / DFH Is NOT
+SFH / DFH is not:

-❌ Not a truth oracle
+❌ a truth oracle

-❌ Not centralized
+❌ centralized

-❌ Not an ontology replacement
+❌ an ontology replacement

-❌ Not governed
+❌ governed by a single vendor

 SFH / DFH is:

 ✔ deterministic

 ✔ decentralized

 ✔ universal

 ✔ public

 ✔ simple

 ✔ web-native

-8. Tools
+9. Tools
-SFH / DFH Validator
+9.1 SFH / DFH Validator (example)
+bash
+Copy code
 node tools/dfh-validator.js https://example.com

-Quick Installer
+9.2 Quick Installer (example)
+bash
+Copy code
 curl -s https://raw.githubusercontent.com/.../install-dfh.sh | bash
+These tool paths are examples — wire them to this repo’s actual scripts.

-9. Adoption Path
+10. Adoption Path
 no permissions

 no gatekeepers